STARS-Design-Track-2025/nebula-iii/docs/team_05/README.md

 * Van Brown

 ## Project Overview
 This project implements file compression and decompression in hardware with the Huffman Encoding/Decoding Algorithm.
 Given an input text file from an SD card peripheral, it may be compressed or decompressed based on the user's input.
-A physical interface which displays the file compression and decompression processes is implemented with LCD and VGA peripherals.
+A physical interface which displays the file compression and decompression processes is implemented with LCD peripherals.

 ## Pin Layout
 Note that on the final chip, there are 38 GPIO pins of which you have access to 34.